redwoodjs/redwood/docs/docs/cells.md

 Only `QUERY` and `Success` are required.
 If you don't export `Empty`, empty results are sent to `Success`, and if you don't export `Failure`, error is output to the console.

-In addition to displaying the right component, Cells also make sure to funnel the right props to the right component.  `Loading`, `Empty`, `Failure`, and `Success` all have access to the props passed down from the Cell in good ol' React fashion, and most of `useQuery`'s return (more on that below).
-In addition to all those props, `Empty` and `Success` also get the `data` returned from the query and an `updating` boolean prop saying whether the Cell is currently fetching new data or not. `Failure` also gets `updating` and exclusive access to `error` and `errorCode`.
+In addition to displaying the right component, Cells also make sure to funnel the right props to the right component. `Loading`, `Empty`, `Failure`, and `Success` all have access to the props passed down from the Cell in good ol' React fashion, and most of the `useQuery` hook's return as a prop called `queryResult`.
+In addition to all those props, `Empty` and `Success` also get the `data` returned from the query and an `updating` prop saying whether the Cell is currently fetching new data. `Failure` also gets `updating` and exclusive access to `error` and `errorCode`.

-With this many props coming in, there's a risk of name clashing.
-A couple things to look out for are:

-- Your Cell has a prop with the same name as root-level data returned by your query.
-  - In this case, the root-level data overrides your prop.
-But since props double as query variables, you can destructure the `variables` prop that `useQuery` returns to retrieve it.
-Or you can just rename the prop on the Cell!

-- Your Cell has props or query results with the same name as any of `useQuery`'s returns.
-  - In this case, `useQuery`'s returns overwrite the props and results.

-We mentioned above that Cells receive "most" of what's returned from `useQuery`.
+We mentioned above that Cells receive "most" of what's returned from the `useQuery` hook.
 You can see exactly what `useQuery` returns in Apollo Client's [API reference](https://www.apollographql.com/docs/react/api/react/hooks/#result).
 Note that, as we just mentioned, `error` and `data` get some special treatment.

 ### QUERY

 `QUERY` can be a string or a function.
+If `QUERY` is a function, it has to return a valid GraphQL document.

-Note that it's totally more than ok to have more than one root query.
-Here's an example of that:
+It's more-than ok to have more than one root query.
+Here's an example:

 ```jsx {7-10}
 export const QUERY = gql`{